ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/database.md

 public void IndexShouldReturnViewWithGenres()
     => MyController<StoreController>
         .Instance()
-        .WithDbContext(dbContext => dbContext // <---
+        .WithData(dbContext => dbContext
             .WithEntities(entities => entities.AddRange(
                 new Genre { Name = "FirstGenre" },
                 new Genre { Name = "SecondGenre" })))
         .Calling(c => c.Index())
         .ShouldReturn()
-        .View()
-        .WithModelOfType<List<Genre>>()
+        .View(view => view.WithModelOfType<List<Genre>>()
-        .Passing(model => model.Count == 2); // <---
+                          .Passing(model => model.Count == 2));

 [Fact]
 public void IWillShowScopedDatabaseServices()
     => MyController<StoreController>
         .Instance()
-        .WithDbContext(dbContext => dbContext // <---
+        .WithData(dbContext => dbContext
             .WithEntities(entities => entities.AddRange(
                 new Genre { Name = "ThirdGenre" })))
         .Calling(c => c.Index())
         .ShouldReturn()
-        .View()
-        .WithModelOfType<List<Genre>>()
+        .View(view => view.WithModelOfType<List<Genre>>()
-        .Passing(model => model.Count == 1 && model.All(g => g.Name == "ThirdGenre")); // <---
+                          .Passing(model=>model.Count == 1 &&
+                                   model.TrueForAll(g=> g.Name == "ThirdGenre")));
 ```

 Both tests pass successfully.
 They are almost the same, but you can notice the difference in the database objects.
 The first test adds two entities and passes the predicate expecting two objects in the returned list.
 The second test adds another entity and passes the expectation of having a single genre with a specific name.
 It is evident the database is fresh, clean and empty while running each test.
 This is the power of scoped test services - they allow each test to be run in an isolated and asynchronous environment.

 ## Asserting saved database changes